 Independent risk oversight is a fundamental principle of ALL risk governance structure, with a clear separation between business functions that actively take decisions and assume risk responsibility on one hand, and independent risk oversight functions on the other hand.
-Risk oversight consists of independent risk identification, assessment, reporting and monitoring and also includes analysing alternatives and proposing recommendations to the Risk Committees, local management or to the Executive Committee of ALL.
-The ALL risk department performing the oversight role is headed by a member of the Executive Committee assisted by a Chief Risk Officer.
+Risk oversight consists of independent risk identification, assessment, reporting and monitoring and also includes analyzing alternatives and proposing recommendations to the Risk Committees, local management or to the Executive Committee of ALL.
+The ALL risk department performing the oversight role is headed by a Chief Risk Officer and composed by ALL dedicated managers.
 Group Risk is represented in the local Risk Committee to enhance the risk dialogue between the Group and the ALL entity.

 Legal and compliance is responsible for integrity management which aims to protect the Allianz Group, ALL and employees from regulatory and reputational risks.

 Legal and compliance services seek to mitigate legal risks with support from other departments.
 Legal risks include legislative changes, major litigations and disputes, regulatory proceedings and contractual clauses that are unclear or construed differently by the Courts.